SuperPlayerHK/CanvasUI/README.md

 # CanvasUI
 A lightweight UI library for HTML canvas.

-# Also
-And it's lightweight so don't execpt much from it.
+It renders UI component purely in canvas.

 # Can I made my own UI elements?
 You can, just make a new class that implement UIComponent and either UIPosition or UIRect.